Skip to Main Content

 View on Google Maps

-From I-95, take exit 61A to merge onto VA-10 E/ W Hundred Rd toward Hopewell.
-Continue .8 miles.
-Turn left onto Old Stage Rd.
-Turn right onto Battery Dantzler Ct and continue towards park.
-Park entrance is on left.
+From Richmond, head south on I-95, take exit 61A to merge onto VA-10 E/W Hundred Rd toward Hopewell, turn left onto Old Stage Rd, turn right onto Battery Dantzler Rd, and the parking area will be on the left in approximately 0.2 miles.

 Access Requirements: